MonoidMusician/blog/sources/selective_applicatives_theory.md

     ControlFlowP p i o
 ```

+### Concrete Arrows

 And to make the syntax more palatable, we might ask that it can be lowered into something more familiar.
+We should not rely on this, but it is nice to have sometimes.

 ```haskell
 class